-- Amplifiers (not permitted to be used in the halls, but may be stored in room)

-- Electronic cigarettes (e-cigs/vapes)
+- Amplifiers (not permitted to be used in the halls, but may be stored in room) - Electronic cigarettes (e-cigs/vapes)

 - Halogen lamps and/or octopus lamps

 - Neon signs

-- Air fvers
+- Air fyers

 - SOLO Ovens

 - Drones

 - 3-D Printers

 - Toasters and toaster ovens (except in apartment kitchens).
-Coffee-makers are permitted if there is an auto shutoff feature
+Coffeemakers are permitted if there is an auto shutoff feature

 - Hoverboards or other similar battery operated personal mobility devices (unless approved through Student Accessibility Services)

 - Any appliance with open flame or coil

 - Induction cooktops and portable burners

 - Electric frying pans (except in apartment kitchens)

 - Microwaves

 - Grills

 - Candles or incense (decorative candles are permitted so long as no evidence of burning exists.
 (Any burnt wicks, or the actual burning of candles will result in a student conduct referral)

 - Flammable items-charcoal, incense, lighter fluid, gas, fireworks/firecrackers/sparklers

 - Electric blankets

 - Space heaters and/or air conditioners

 - Personal lofts, water beds, or any furniture or decorative item that requires bolting or nailing into the walls

-- Orby/orbeez guns
+- Weapons included but not limited to: guns, ammunition, knives over 4 inches in blade length, airsoft/BB guns and rifles, bows and arrows, slingshots, 3D-printed weapons, Orby/Orbeez guns.